 Explicit and unapproved usage of applications and software is one of the critical challenges customers and organizations face.
-However, organizations may mitigate these risk factors by ensuring proper employee training, managing appropriate deals with the service providers, especially cloud service vendors.
-Moreover, organizations may tackle cloud services problems through strict monitoring and I.T. security audit.
+However, organizations may mitigate these risk factors by ensuring proper employee training and managing technical I.T. support with their service providers, especially cloud service vendors.
+Companies can tackle cloud services problems through strict monitoring and business I.T. support audits.

-One of the most famous laws is the Health Insurance Portability and Accountability Act, better known as HIPAA compliance.
+One of the most famous laws is the Health Insurance Portability and Accountability Act or HIPAA compliance.
 This law regulates the security and protection of all the healthcare units that tackle medical records and healthcare information.
 HIPAA has three specific compliance goals: privacy, security, and communication.

 The security standards ensure that the healthcare data on administrative and business fronts on electronic platforms stay safe.

-HIPAA keeps up with its compliance policy by informing concerned parties about the data breaches through notifications.
+HIPAA maintains its compliance policy by informing concerned parties about data breaches through notifications.
 As soon as any breach occurs, HIPAA releases a notification to inform patients about their sensitive data.

-The Sarbanes-Oxley Act, also called SOX, aims to protect and secure investors from explicit and fraudulent financial activities.
+The Sarbanes-Oxley Act, or SOX, protects and secures investors from explicit and fraudulent financial activities.
 SOX ensures that shareholders and customers receive accurate financial information about companies and businesses.
 It also aims to mitigate swindling and fraudulent activities during financial transactions.

-Moreover, SOX audits also improve the general financial practices and procedures of an organization.
+Moreover, SOX audits also improve an organization’s general financial practices and procedures.

 The European Union issued a set of regulations that aims to secure the data of European citizens.
 This set of rules is known as General Data Protection Regulations or GDPR.
 It includes new sets of requirements for organizations.
 If an organization is willing to do business with the E.U. or is tackling any financial information of European citizens, it must comply with the requirements of GDPR.